 - By 2020, 40% of large organizations will have at least 60% of their ERP applications in the public cloud according to a recent IDC FutureScape webinar.

-- Investment in cloud ERP systems more than doubled in 2016, reaching $78B in global software and services revenue according to PriceWaterhouseCoopers (PwC).
-The consultancy predicts that traditional ERP systems spending will decline by more than 30% to less than $15B.
+- Investment in cloud-based ERP systems more than doubled in 2016, reaching $78B in global software and services revenue according to PriceWaterhouseCoopers (PwC).
+The consultancy predicts that traditional ERP software spending will decline by more than 30% to less than $15B.

 - Cloud ERP systems are now over 20% of all ERP systems sold and deployed based on the consensus estimates from industry analysis firms including Apps Run The World, IDC, Forrester, Gartner, and others.